akbargit20/Git_workouts.md/README.md

   * git push -u origin master -- will push changes made in development to master
   * git merge development -- will merge changes in development
 #### .gitignore
+  * vi .gitignore and you may add something like *.log to ignore all log files (see git status).
+  * create a random files with .log and .txt and do git status, you will notice the changes
   * you can keep files inside .gitignore and if you do git status, you will see only .gitignore
-  * lets say you make abc.log, bcd.log and .gitignore; you can vi .gitignore and .*log inside it.
+  * lets say you make abc.log, bcd.log and .gitignore; you can vi .gitignore and *.log inside it.
 You can see the files by ls but you only see .gitignore in git status.
 #### setting password as user
   * cd
   * sudo useradd robin